lihan829/lihan829.github.io/pages/research.md

 - **Computational Linguistics:** I develop interpretable models of phonological learning, focusing on how structured representations (e.g., autosegmental graphs) shape what can be learned from limited data.

-- **Phonetics–Phonology Interface:** I investigate how gradient acoustic detail supports or constrains abstract tonal representations, combining experimental methods with formal analysis.
+- **Phonetics–Phonology Interface:** I investigate how acoustic and perceptual patterns interact with abstract phonological representations, combining experimental methods and formal analysis to study the relationship between gradient speech behavior and phonological structure.

-- **Atypical Speech:** I examine how prosodic systems are produced and perceived in clinical populations, and what this reveals about the organization of phonological knowledge.

 Together, these strands aim to build a unified account of how tone and prosodic structure are represented, learned, and realized across both typical and atypical speech.

 # Publications

 - Li, H. & Heinz.
 J (under review) Learning tonotactics with autosegmental representations, *Phonology*, 2026

-- Li, H. & Heinz.
-J (under review) What Matters in Tonotactic Learning *SCiL*, 2026
+- Li, H. & Heinz, J. (2026).
+What matters in tonotactic learning.
+Proceedings of the Society for Computation in Linguistics (SCiL).
+Accepted.

 - Li, H (2025) Learning Tonotactic Patterns over Autosegmental Representations [PDF](https://openpublishing.library.umass.edu/amphonology/article/id/3034/)